-How to photograph shiny shoes and footwear for your web store
+How to photograph shiny shoes

 It’s also important to showcase how shoe looks from a wide variety of angles - so make sure your photography setup allows the flexibility to fiddle with lighting on the fly as shiny materials like leather can create great difficulty in getting the right shot.